Translate

 • Sit in a private hot tub together.

 • Sit in an automobile together overlooking the sunset, the night sky, or the city lights.
-(Just be careful not to run afoul of the law but doing things where you’re likely to get busted.)
+(Just be careful not to run afoul of the law by doing things where you’re likely to get busted.)

 • Sit closely together while sharing a light meal and conversation; even better if some finger foods are involved that you can feed each other (olives, grapes, chocolates, etc.)